-The VMICPCI-1335 board occupies 64 byte (16 longwords) of I/O and memory space.
+The VMIPCI-1335 occupies 64 bytes (16 longwords) of I/O space.
 The choice of 64 bytes is dictated by some PCI hosts which do not properly recognize less.
 In fact, only the first four bytes (1 longword) are of interest The remaining 15 longwords are just copies of the first.
-The actual absolute I/O address space is found at location 14h offset and the actual absolute memory address space is found at location 18h of the configuration space (along with all other CompactPCI devices) as per PCI and CompactPCI requirements.
+The actual absolute I/O address space is assigned at configuration time (along with all other PCI devices) as per PCI requirements.